 To rent, or to buy.
 That is the question.
-Especially considering that in December 2018, home values in the U.S. were up 7.7 percent compared to the year prior, according to Zillow.
+Especially considering that home values in the U.S. have been rising.
 At the same time, renting isn’t getting any cheaper.

-The debate has gotten even hotter since the Federal Reserve decided to hike interest rates.
-In 2018 the Federal Reserve raised its benchmark interest rate four times, and that was following three rate hikes in 2017.
+The debate gets even hotter when the Federal Reserve hikes interest rates.
+In 2018, for example, the Federal Reserve raised its benchmark interest rate four times, and that was following three rate hikes in 2017.

 The Federal Reserve’s interest rate hikes can have an impact on mortgage rates, causing many prospective homebuyers to track news headlines closely.